cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ## Consideration on security controls
 ### Direction of the information security management

-Objectives of security management at a cryto assets custodian contain secure protection of customer's asset, compliance to business requirements, laws and rules, and realization of social responsibility.
+Objectives of security management at a crypto assets custodian contain secure protection of customer's asset, compliance to business requirements, laws and rules, and realization of social responsibility.
 Security policies and execution statements derived from such objectives are recommended to be publicly available for consumers, business partners, auditor and regulators to help their judge.

 ### Security controls on signing keys